EITLabworks/Dynamic-Object-Trajectory-Prediction-of-Time-Dependent-EIT-Data-Using-RNNs/README.md

 ## Reconstruction network architecture

-The reconstruction model consits of two core components: a mapper with an integrated LSTM layer at the output and a VAE decoder.
+The reconstruction model consists of two core components: a mapper with an integrated LSTM layer at the output and a VAE decoder.
 The architecture is illustrated in figure...

 The LSTM mapper, denoted as $\Xi$, processes temporal sequences of voltage measurements and maps it to the latent space $\mathbf{h}$.
 Subsequently, the VAE decoder, denoted as $\Psi$, reconstructs the latent representation into a conductivity distribution.
 The complete reconstruction network $\Gamma$ is defined as the composition of these mapping processes: